gul-cpp/gul14/README.md

 Typical build configurations can be easily summoned as detailed in [Default configurations](#Default-configurations) below.

-Afterwards enter you build directory and fire the build process:
+Afterwards, enter the build directory – in this case, for the release build – and start the build process:

         cd build_rel
         ninja
         ninja test
         ninja data/docs

-And then you might want to create a debian package _(Note 2)_:
+If you need one, a Debian package is easily created with _(Note 2)_:

         debuild
-        makeDdeb -D

 Packaging is closely coupled to how version information is extracted (see [Versioning](#Versioning) below).
 The debian/ files including the debian/changelog are